 The College of Pharmacy has a two part application process.
 One part includes the PharmCAS national application service for pharmacy schools.
 The other part is the WSU supplemental application, submitted through Hobson's.

 There is no requirement for which part you complete first, but to be considered for admission you must have both application parts submitted.
-You must also be scheduled to take the PCAT and either have completed, or have a plan to complete, the pre-pharmacy requirements.
+You must also have completed, or have a plan to complete, the pre-pharmacy requirements.

 - Read about our Early Decision process.

 - Want more help?
 Read our helpful tips and Frequently Asked Questions.

 - Are you a transfer student?
 Read the transfer admission policy.